 About enrolment schemes

-When a school has more students than places, the potential for overcrowding needs to be addressed.
+When a school is at or close to capacity, the potential for overcrowding needs to be addressed.
 Enrolment schemes help manage overcrowding and ensure local students can attend schools in their area.
-These are both requirements under the Education Act.

 |Level of compliance||Main audience||Other|